MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#interpretability">:open_file_folder: [<b><i>Full List of Interpretability</i></b>]</a>.

+- Probabilistic Concept Bottleneck Models. [[paper]](https://arxiv.org/abs/2306.01574)
+  - Eunji Kim, Dahuin Jung, Sangha Park, Siwon Kim, Sungroh Yoon.
+  - Key Word: Concept Bottleneck Models.
+  - <details><summary>Digest</summary> This paper proposes a new model that can explain its decisions with concepts and their uncertainties.
+The model, called Probabilistic Concept Bottleneck Model (ProbCBM), uses probabilistic embeddings to capture the ambiguity of concepts in the data.
+The model can also explain the uncertainty of its predictions by using the concept uncertainty.
+The paper claims that this approach improves the reliability and trustworthiness of the explanations.

 - Explainable Artificial Intelligence (XAI): What we know and what is left to attain Trustworthy Artificial Intelligence. [[paper]](https://www.sciencedirect.com/science/article/pii/S1566253523001148)
   - Sajid Ali, Tamer Abuhmed, Shaker El-Sappagh, Khan Muhammad, Jose M. Alonso-Moral, Roberto Confalonieri, Riccardo Guidotti, Javier Del Ser, Natalia Díaz-Rodríguez, Francisco Herrera. *Information Fusion*
   - Key Word: Explainable Artificial Intelligence.